 It was on the banks of the River Motlawa that we took a sailing ship upstream and as we travelled, saw the story of the city unfold.

 Leaving the wharf where ships had sailed with cargoes across the Baltic for centuries, the spruce-clad tower, or crane loomed over us.
-An icon of Gdansk it was used hoist ships’ masts and quickly unload ships.
+An icon of Gdansk it was used through the middle ages to hoist ships’ cargoes and unload them more quickly than by hand.
 More modern towers quickly dominate the scene.
 Steel cranes, their spidery legs straddling the modern docks and shipyards are the modern symbols of this working city and sound notes of harmony with its history.

 Arriving at the river’s mouth, we walked through the forest and saw remnants of a bunker where vastly outnumbered Poles fought off German bombardment starting on August 31, 1939, for days rather than the hours expected.